 a photo of a pan full of white chocolate raspberry blondies cut into squares and topped with a white chocolate drizze.

-Can I Use Low-Fat Cream Cheese?
+Can I Use Low-Fat Cream Cheese For This Blondie Recipe?

-YES!
-Just don’t do the fat free cream cheese.
+YES, Just don’t do the fat-free cream cheese.
 You need a little fat to get the right flavor and texture.

 What Type of Raspberries Should I Use?

-You want to find freeze dried or dehydrated raspberries.
+You want to find freeze-dried or dehydrated raspberries.

 Where to Buy Freeze Dried Raspberries